Understanding Property Law: Can You Remove Someone From a Deed Unnoticed?

 The Consequences of Unlawfully Altering a Deed

-There are distinct scenarios where someone may, in fact, be removed from a deed.
-Two such instances are divorce settlements and the death of a co-owner.
-Let’s delve into these situations.
+There are specific situations where an individual may indeed be taken off a deed.
+Two such examples are divorce settlements and the passing away of a co-owner.
+Let’s now consider these two cases.

 Divorce Settlements and Deed Transfer